Nat34/Projects/php.md

 writeMsg(); // call the function
 ?>
 ```

 ### 5. Explain why you would use a `foreach` loop instead of a `for` loop, when using data in an associative array.

 The conversation here is between numerical vs. associative.
 In an associative array PHP references the items in the array by name rather than by number.
 You give each element in the array an identifying name and explanatory string value.
-I would use a `foreach` loop instead of a `for` loop to create a loop that extracts values to the variables, since associative arrays contain items referenced by name using the **index => value** format and they do not require numeric indexing.
+I would use a `foreach` loop instead of a `for` loop to create a loop that extracts values to the variables, since associative arrays contain items referenced by name using the **key => value** format.

 **Example: for loop**